 The Washington Post's Health and Science

 Sarah has been featured on the The Weather Channel’s morning show AMHQ, a guest on HuffPost Live’s program with Nancy Redd, and was a regular guest on NBC Philadelphia's program, Sandwich Moms.
-Last spring, she spoke with host Bill Ritter of New York's ABC7 on his popular weekend program, sharing her personal commitment to mental health awareness.
+She spoke with journalist Bill Ritter of New York's ABC7 on his popular weekend program, sharing her personal commitment to mental health awareness.

 As a mother of two, she wrote about her experience with sleep--or lack of it--in two pieces featured in The New York Times Motherlode blog with Lisa Belkin When a Child Does Not Sleep; (Finally) Getting Some Sleep.
 Years later, she still hears from moms who find her articles in the wee hours of a sleepless night.